YoruHinda/Hogwarts-Houses/README.md

 - HTML / CSS

-# How To Access
+# How To Use

-Access Web Link In github repository or access by here:
+Clone Git Repository And Execute in your browser index file.

 # License